ISISComputingGroup/ibex_developers_manual/FZJ_DD_Fermi_chopper.md

 # Connection

 Connected to a computer on the network which is looked after by the chopper group.
+If this computer is not pingable, contact the chopper group to restart it (the chopper needs to be stopped before restarting the control PC).